-- ^{a.} The pictographs in the above table are examples and minor differences in the actual pictographs for each issuing authority are allowed. - ^{b.} The maximum number of cubic centimetres, kilowatts, kilograms or seats for each subcategory in the table is to be determined by the issuing authority and supplemented on the card.
+The maximum number of cubic centimetres, kilowatts, kilograms or seats for each subcategory in the table is to be determined by the issuing authority and supplemented on the card.¶

-Description in brackets is optional.

-A2 only to be used if A1 exists.
+C Description in brackets is optional.
+A2 only to be used if A1 exists.¶ accessible data.
+The technical requirements for the microchip should be determined by the Commission, assisted by the committee on driving licences.